eosoukaina/Moroccan-Car-PricePrediction/README.md

  - El Guelta Mohamed-Saber

 ## 📧 Contact
-For questions or suggestions, feel free to reach out: <br>
+For questions or access to the repository, feel free to reach out: <br>
 - elhadifi.soukaina@gmail.com <br>
-- medsaberelguelta@gmail.com <br>